Dara-Sy/ice-cream-game/project-worksheet.md

 ### Playing The Game
 What will be the flow of the game, what will the user be expeted to do and what will the user expect from the game

-The goal to win is to catch or top 10 ice cream scoops on the cone.
-If the player misses 3 ice cream scoops that fall to the bottom of the screen, the player loses and it's game over.
-Whether win or lose, the player can choose to replay the game and start over.
+The goal to win is to catch or top 4 ice cream scoops on the cone.
+The player will win the game.

 ### Winning The Game
 What does it look like when the game ends, what determines winning or losing?

-If the player misses 3 ice cream scoops that fall to the bottom of the screen, the player loses and it's game over.
-Whether win or lose, the player can choose to replay the game and start over.

 I will use collision detection to keep track of the ice cream scoops topped on the cone.
-I will also use an if else statement to keep track of the score incrementing or to end the game when the player misses 3 scoops.
+The player wins the game when 4 scoops are topped on the cone.

 <!-- function collisionDetection() {
     for(c=0; c<iceCreamCount; c++) {